gnud/dimmylock/README.md

 Upon detecting this event, we execute: ```xset dpms force off``` to make sure it watis for Screen lock.

-The event signal listener is start with a systemd service.
+The event signal listener is started via a systemd service and automatically enabled on install.

 Before starting, pleas configure the:
 /etc/dimmylockrc file: